lab-paper-code/side/README.md

 ## How to Use

 ### Experiment input form
- - a time range with __two dates__, represented in the ISO 8601 standard format as `"YYYY-MM-DD:HH:MM:SS"`
+ - a time range with __two dates__, represented in the ISO 8601 standard format as `YYYY-MM-DD:hh:mm:ss`
  - a rectangular spatial range with __two spatial points__, indicating coordinates in terms of __latitude__ and __longitude__.

     example: